 Unfortunately, it’s not possible to fly your dog in the cabin to Australia on a commercial flight, even if your pet is normally small enough to do this and the airline normally allows this.

-According to the Australian government website, “your cat or dog must travel to Australia as manifest cargo.”
+According to the Australian government website, “your cat or dog must travel to Australia as manifest cargo”, specifically to Melbourne Airport.
 The one exception is on private jets, a very expensive alternative, so most dogs flying to Australia fly as cargo.

 Pets flying as cargo in the hold of a plane need to fly in an International Air Transport Association (IATA) approved crate.
 Ideally try to purchase one as soon as possible, or your pet transport company may supply one as part of their service.